What to Bring

 - 1 pair warm pyjamas or thermal underwear for sleeping in.

 - Hat – Wide brimmed is essential.
-You may like to take a fly veil to go with your hat.
+You may sometimes need a fly veil to go with your hat.

 - 2 very warm fleece jackets or jumpers.